ybizeul/ybFeed/README.md

 ### Introduction

-In a nutshell, ybFeed is a personal micro feed where you can post snippets of text or images.
+**ybFeed** is a personal micro feed where you can post snippets of text or images.

-The primary use case is to share information between computers where you don't have the possibility to copy/paste, like a restricted VDI environment.
+The primary use case is to share information between computers when you don't have the possibility to copy/paste, like on a restricted VDI environment.

-Open the feed on your local computer and the remote one, then everything you add will be displayed on the other browser as well.
+Open the feed on your local computer, and the remote one, then everything will be kept in sync when you add or remove items.

 ### Concepts

-When going to the home page, you are invited to create a feed with a unique name.
+On ybFeed home page, you are invited to create a feed with a unique name.

-Once on a feed, you can paste data on it, text or images, they will be added to the feed by reverse order.
+Once on a feed, you can paste data in it, text or images, they will be displayed in reverse order.

 You can then decide to share the feed two different ways :

-- Copy a secret link to the feed, than you can paste on a different computer, you will be automatically authenticated
+- Copy a secret link to the feed, that you can paste on a different computer, you will be automatically authenticated
-- If copy/paste is not an option, you can set a temporary 4 digit PIN.
-You then go to the other computer and it will ask for the PIN when you open the page.
+- Set a temporary 4 digit PIN.
+You then go to another computer and open the feed.
+You will be prompted for the PIN to unlock it.

-That's pretty much all there is to it, you can paste and delete items from any browser.

 ### Screenshot